mmoham10-0877744/HealthAssist/README.md

 Eg. var dbURI = 'mongodb://localhost/test';
 ```
 $$ show dbs;
-$$ use test; // Create and use test Database via MongoShell and configure the same in server.js
+$$ use test; // Create and use Database (Eg. here is test) via MongoShell and configure the same in server.js
 ```

 ### Make sure MongoDB Server is already running before running the application